When Can My Child Return to School After Tooth Extraction?

 What Can My Kid Eat After a Tooth Extraction?

 A tooth extraction is something parents must take seriously.
-Our little patients might not size they have passed through a clinical procedure and might start fluttering, running, and hopping all over without realizing they must rest.
-Dr. Chen gives parents advise to parents about tips to have their kids at ease and get a full and quick recovery.
+Our little patients might not realize they have passed through a clinical procedure and might start fluttering, running, and hopping all over without realizing they must rest.
+Dr. Chen gives parents advice to parents about tips to have their kids at ease and get a full and quick recovery.

 Creamy Fruit Smoothie